General Social Survey - Canadians' Safety (GSS)

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 This methodology type does not apply to this survey.

-As the data are based on a sample of persons they are subject to sampling error.
+As the data are based on a sample of persons, they are subject to sampling error.
 That is, estimates based on a sample will vary from sample to sample, and typically they will be different from the results that would have been obtained from a complete census.
-The potential range of this difference has been estimated for key data and used to produce tables that can be used to estimate the sampling variability of many estimates.
 More precise estimates of the sampling variability of estimates can be produced with the bootstrap method using bootstrap weights that have been created for this survey.
-The bootstrap method was used to estimate the sampling variability for all of the estimates produced based on the data from the 2014 GSS.
+The bootstrap method was used to estimate the sampling variability for all of the estimates produced based on the data from the 2019 GSS.
 Estimates with high sampling variability are indicated in this publication and all of the highlighted differences between subgroups of the population are significant at the 95% level.